sematext/docs/docs/integration/varnishcache-logs.md

 ### Client Side Logs Report

-You can use the Client Side Logs report to see the requests made to client side:
+You can use the Client Side Logs report to see the requests made to the client side:

 <img
   class="content-modal-image"